Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Question:

-I have been taken fosmax for over 5 years and my bone density has improved.
-Now my dentist tells me that fosomax can cause trouble with bone growth in the jaw, causing the bone to turn and shut of blood supply to the tissues.
+I have been taken Fosmax for over 5 years and my bone density has improved.
+Now my dentist tells me that Fosomax can cause trouble with bone growth in the jaw, causing the bone to turn and shut off the blood supply to the tissues.
 I am having this kind of problem with a lower rear molar.
-Should I stop taking fosomax?
-Will this kind of probem occur to the rest of my teeth.
+Should I stop taking Fosomax?
+Will this kind of problem occur to the rest of my teeth.
 I am 77 years old and have never had a broken bone in my body.

 Answer: